-8 PARENTS
+8. PARENTS

 Friends' School values and seeks to promote open communication and good relationships with pupils and parents, responding readily and consistently to any concerns raised.
 The School's structures for pastoral care offer a co-ordinated support system in which pupils can approach Subject Teachers, Collect Teachers, Year Teachers, Vice Principals.
-Principal, Matron or Counsellors.
+Principal, School Nurse or Counsellors.

-Parents wishing to register concern about their child's welfare in School should take one of the following courses of action:
+Parents wishing to register concern about their child's welfare in School should take one of the following courses of action, depending on the nature of the concern: